mlsample/ipy_oxDNA/README.md

 ## Usage
 The code can be used by importing the necessary modules into your python script or Jupyter Notebook.
 A tutorial on how to use the code can be found in the `src/ipy_oxdna_examples.ipynb`.

+Furthermore, if you wish to run umbrella sampling as a python script an example can be found in `./src/full_umbrella.py`

 ## Example Notebooks
 This repository includes a number of example notebooks that demonstrate how to use the code to perform oxDNA umbrella sampling simulations.
 These notebooks can be used as a starting point for your own simulations.